adeboissiere/FUSION-human-action-recognition/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── paper_cmds.txt     <- All commands used to replicate paper results │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │